chat21/chat21-ionic/README.md

 ## Installation ##
 * Clone this repository.
 Run: `git clone https://github.com/frontiere21/chat21-ionic.git` in the folder in which you'd like to contain the project.
 * Next you will need to get all your node_modules back into your application.
 All these modules are based on your package.json file.
 In the project folder “chat21-ionic” run: `npm install`
-* Now you will need to serve the app.
-Run: `ionic serve` in the terminal.
-(Update the plugins if required)

 ## Firebase Configuration ##
 * Create account Firebase